 Navigate via \Administration\Overview\Cloud Services\Azure Services – Click on Configure Azure Services button from the ribbon menu.

-2. Select Cloud Management and click on NEXT button to proceed further
+2. Select Cloud Management and click on the NEXT button to proceed further

-Note - Deploying the Azure service for Cloud Management enables SCCM clients to authenticate with the site using Azure AD.
-You can also enable discovery for Azure AD resources for this tenant.
+Note – Deploying the Azure service for Cloud Management enables SCCM clients to authenticate with the site using Azure AD.
+You can also allow the discovery of Azure AD resources for this tenant.

-3. Select AzurePublicCloud as Azure Environment from App properties page
+3. Select AzurePublicCloud as Azure Environment from the App properties page

 4. Create a new WEB APP in Azure for Authentication (Server App for SCCM).
 Add an application that represents a web application, a web API, or both.

-Server App – Select a from the list of available server apps to configure Azure services.
+Server App – Select a list of available server apps to configure Azure services.
 You can also import or create a server app.
-In this scenario, I opted to create new Server Application.
+In this scenario, I opted to create a new Server Application.

 6. Enable Azure AD Discovery on Configure Discovery Settings page.
-Click on settings button to check and configure advanced options of AAD Discovery.
+Click on the Settings button to check and configure advanced options of AAD Discovery.

 Azure AD User Discovery – Configure the settings to discover resources in the Azure AD.
-When resources are discovered, SCCM creates records in the SCCM DB for the resources and their associated information.
+When resources are discovered, SCCM creates records in the SCCM DB for them and their associated information.

-We need to enable Azure AD discovery to enable AAD authentication scenario in SCCM.
-If you want SCCM to authenticate the AAD user, you need have the user discovered first.
+We need to enable Azure AD discovery to allow the AAD authentication scenario in SCCM.
+If you want SCCM to authenticate the AAD user, you must first have the user discovered.

-You need to provide/grand appropriate permissions for WEB (Server) application on Azure as I showed in the video tutorial.
+As I showed in the video tutorial, you need to provide/grand appropriate permissions for the WEB (Server) application on Azure.

 Setup Co-Management CMG (Cloud Management Gateway)

-Before the start of Co-management CMG setup, make sure that all the prerequisites and certs are readily available with you.
-I have also explained this in video tutorial.
+Before starting a Co-management CMG setup, make sure that all the prerequisites and certs are available.
+I have also explained this in the video tutorial.